james-t-larson/neutral-times-api/taskell.md

 ## To Do

-- Request validation should happen in before parsing the request.
+- Request validation in OpenAi integration should happen before parsing the request.
+    * [ ] Shold retry on failure
 - Fix tests, get pre-commit hook working, even when another person pulls the project
-- Add admin endpoint for to trigger article generation job
-- BUG: Multiple articles are created with same article title, but different content
-    * [ ] The problem is coming from the event registry,
-    * [ ]
-    * [ ] x
 - Get new domains with sub domains working
     * [ ] Point stage.neutraltimes.press pointed at current env
     * [ ] Get neutraltimes.press pointed at current env as well, should not let anyone through